Avadhoot1905/SecureLink/README.md

 ## 🧠 How It Works

 SecureLink uses **UDP broadcast** to send messages to the IP `224.0.0.1` on port `5005`.
-All clients join this multicast group and listen for messages, making it ideal for LAN-only communication.
+All clients join this broadcast group and listen for messages, making it ideal for LAN-only communication.

 ---